Wall Street Pummels Rackspace Technology Inc. (RXT) After Recent Earnings Report

 Barclays, on the other hand, stated in their research note that they expect to see RXT reach a price target of $15, previously predicting the price at $25.
 The rating they have provided for RXT stocks is “Equal Weight” according to the report published on August 13th, 2021.

-During the last 5 trading sessions, RXT fell by -7.99%, which changed the moving average for the period of 200-days by -28.96% in comparison to the 20-day moving average, which settled at $14.54.
-In addition, Rackspace Technology Inc. saw -29.33% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, RXT rose by +3.17%, which changed the moving average for the period of 200-days by -26.22% in comparison to the 20-day moving average, which settled at $14.37.
+In addition, Rackspace Technology Inc. saw -24.87% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading